savannahostrowski/pycon-2023/README.md

 ## **The TL;DR (aka the _quick_ quickstart)**
 > Please install the Azure Developer CLI and template dependencies(instructions above) before tackling the quickstart.
 You can also try this same quickstart with any template found on [aka.ms/awesome-azd](https://aka.ms/awesome-azd).
 If you choose another template, just replace the template parameter in the `init` command with the GitHub URL to the template repo.

-Sometimes, you want to just get right into and read about all the specifics later!
+Sometimes, you want to just get right into it and read about all the specifics later!
 That's cool.
 Run through these commands to authenticate on Azure, initialize using a template, provision infrastructure, deploy code, see monitoring dashboards and set up a CI/CD pipelines.

 Try this:
 1. `azd auth login`